ThalesDavila/chatloop/README.md

 # Introduction

-Chatbot framework designed based on game loop.
+Chatbot framework designed based on the game loop.
-Actualy only supports Messenger.
+Actually only supports Messenger.

-# Main idea
+# Usage

-File structure:
-/loops
-/loops/loopsIndex.js
-/loops/someFeature-loop.js
-/loops/otherFeature-loop.js

-Basics:
-Every time user send some input, loopsIndex.js will be called and define the correct loop to call(based on status you define in some loop file).
+Every time user sends input, loopsRoutes.js will be called.
+And based on the user status, define the correct loop to call.

-/loops/loopsIndex.js
+/loops/loopsRoutes.js
 ```js
 const Loop = require('chatloop').Loop;